Wooden hot tubs – Wood-fired hot tubs – Wood-burning hot tubs – it is time to relax and bring the family together! Ireland

 How do you get the wood fired hot tub through the winter?

 According to experts, in periods with very low temperatures below freezing point or if the hot tub is not used for a long time in winter, the water should be drained first, then the hot tub washed and dried.
-The barrel is covered with a wooden lid and stored that way.
+The barrel is covered with the wooden lid and stored that way.
 The ball valve should be left open to avoid damage from freezing.
 The sand filter system, if used, should be removed.
 If the hot tub has an external stove, it is either removed or the water must be completely drained it.

 We deliver wood burning hot tubs from Lithuania to: